RobertoStipanovic/RobertoStipanovic/README.md

 ## Roberto Stipanovic Restrepo

 Economist with an MSc from Tilburg University (Cum Laude) and a BSc from Universidad de los Andes.
-I use data science methods to answer questions with economic and policy relevance — macroeconomic forecasting, ex-ante policy appraisal, causal inference and strategy work for private and public clients, mostly in Latin America.
+I use data science methods to answer questions with economic and policy relevance: macroeconomic forecasting, ex-ante policy appraisal, causal inference and strategy work for private and public clients, mostly in Latin America.

 Bogotá · Tilburg — [LinkedIn](https://www.linkedin.com/in/robertostipanovic)